linkerd/linkerd/linkerd/docs/client_tls.md

     /http => /$/inet/127.1/8080;
 ```

-In order to accept incoming tls traffic, the tls parameter must be defined on
+In order to accept incoming TLS traffic, the tls parameter must be defined on
 the server.

 Key | Default Value | Description